laravelkr/docs/kr/homestead.md

 ### Installing Homestead

-#### Manually Via Git (No Local PHP)
+#### Option 1 - Manually Via Git (No Local PHP)

-Alternatively, if you do not want to install PHP on your local machine, you may install Homestead manually by simply cloning the repository.
+If you do not want to install PHP on your local machine, you may install Homestead manually by simply cloning the repository.
 Consider cloning the repository into a `Homestead` folder within your "home" directory, as the Homestead box will serve as the host to all of your Laravel (and PHP) projects:

 	git clone https://github.com/laravel/homestead.git Homestead